flyingtoaster0/flyingtoaster0/_posts/2016-08-24-the-avr-is-a-keyboard.md

 ![alt text](/assets/flashing_pro_micro.gif "Flashing the Pro Micro")

 ...and it worked!
-Nothing failed and nothing was bricked; I was impressed!
+Nothing failed and nothing was bricked.
+Good!

 I was also initally surprised to see that my computer no longer identified my Pro Micro as an Arduino Leonardo, but then it immediately made a huge amount of sense after having thought about it for more than 0.8 seconds.